 Average lot size is approximately 12 acres with 46% of the lots being greater than 10 acres.
 Many of the residential lots that are less than 10 acres are associated with land set aside as conservation easements or permanent open space.
 In order to reflect existing development patterns and natural transition area from the valley floor to the Santa Fe National Forest, new land divisions and development should have a maximum density of 1 unit per 10 acres or greater.

+TVCP Rural Residential (RUR-R) District is an appropriate area for residential, agricultural, home occupations that help engender the character of the community.

+Accessory dwelling units are appropriate for this area and should reflect the rural character and scale of the community.

+New development on slopes less than 15% should allow additional height for flexibility of floor plan design and architecture while maintaining integrity of scale and height for consideration of overall impact on viewsheds.

+New development on slopes greater than 15% should be consistent with County Terrain Management standards.

 Building envelopes and setbacks should be established on parcels to provide a natural buffer between developments.